Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

 In a world where alignment is everything and silos are the enemy, capability mapping can be a game-changer.
 But only if it’s done collaboratively.

-Think of EDGY as your playbook — a structured, visual, and shared approach that brings the team together.
+Think of EDGY as your playbook: a structured, visual, and shared approach that brings the team together.
 Because when everyone plays the same game, you don’t just map capabilities.
 You unlock them.